brandur/sorg/content/articles/interfaces.md

 regularly takes 30+ seconds to load.
 They claimed that I was either committing gross hyperbole, or the victim of some localized problem.
-I responded by sending over a video of me opening slack and loading each of my teams in succession.
+I responded by sending over a video of me opening Slack and loading each of my teams in succession.
 It was 45 seconds long. _My_ claim is that this sort of loading time isn't unusual at all.
 It's just that we're all used to it.